mvolkmann/web-translate/README.md

 1. `npm install web-translate`
 2. Set the environment variable `API_KEY` to the API key for the desired service.
+3. Set the environment variable `TRANSLATE_SERVICE` to "google" or "yandex".
+   When not set, this defaults to "yandex" because that has a free tier.
-3. Add the following npm script in the `package.json` file for your application.\
+4. Add the following npm script in the `package.json` file for your application.\
    `"gentran": "generate-translations",`

 ## Supported Written Languages

-Create the file `languages.json` to describe the languages you wish to support.
+Create the file `languages.json` to describe the languages to be supported.
 More can easily be added later.
 For example,

 ```json